-Remember, this is the page which they will visit to buy tickets if you’re appearing in a Ticketed Venue, so make it count.
+This is the page which they will visit to buy tickets - if you’re appearing in a Ticketed Venue - so make it count.

 Send us copy, images and video-links and we will add them to your page - you can't do so yourself.

 "I kicked myself when I saw what other companies had done on their webpages."